What’s the most exciting headline you can invent for WEF?

 “I do not know of anyone who works up and says my mission is to process invoices,” he commented.

-Erik Brynjolfsson from the Stanford Institute for Human-Centred AI (HAI) observed that despite the early hour of their discussion on the last day of WEF Davos 2023 “it is standing-room only here” as an indication of the importance business leaders give to the issue.
+Erik Brynjolfsson from the Stanford Institute for Human-Centred AI (HAI) observed that despite the early hour of their discussion on the last day of WEF Davos 2023 “it is standing-room only here” and this was an indication of the importance business leaders give to the issue.

 The Stanford mathematician suggested it would be interesting to observe over the next decade whether society is able to create “higher job quality” instead of simply doing the same things more cheaply or driving down wages.
 “Either path is possible.”